mdaffin/disconnected.systems/site/blog/rover-refactor/README.md

 tags:
 - rust
 - raspberry-pi
-title: Small Refactor To Prepare For Writing The Rest API
 ---

+# Small Refactor To Prepare For Writing The Rest API

 Over the past few weeks I have been starting to build a raspberry pi zero w based rover.